Lobby Cards, Posters, Theater Programs, etc.

-Joan hated the original title "Circus of Terror".
-In an interview Joan said "I hated that title, so I told my producer, Herman Cohen.
-He came in excited the next day and said, 'I got it changed for you - it's now 'Circus Of Blood'!
+Joan did not like the original title "Circus of Terror."
+In an interview, Joan said "I hated that title, so I told my producer, Herman Cohen.
+He came in excited the next day and said, 'I got it changed for you - it's now 'Circus of Blood'!

 The title was officially changed to "Berserk" in early 1967.